roket1428/darkman-time/README.md

 darkman
 =======

-A framework for dark-mode and light-mode transitions on Linux desktop.
+A framework for dark-mode and light-mode transitions on Unix-like desktops.

 ## Introduction